 Recommendation ITU-R SA.1020: Hypothetical reference system for the Earth exploration-satellite and meteorological satellite services

+Recommendation ITU-R SA.1159: Performance criteria for data transmission systems in the Earth exploration-satellite service and meteorological-satellite service

+Recommendation ITU-R SA.1021: Methodology for determining performance objectives for systems in the Earth exploration-satellite and meteorological-satellite services

+Recommendation ITU-R SA.1022: Methodology for determining interference criteria for systems in the Earth exploration-satellite and meteorological-satellite services

+Recommendation ITU-R SA.1023: Methodology for determining sharing and coordination criteria for systems in the Earth exploration-satellite and meteorological-satellite services

 Recommendation ITU-R SA.1026: Aggregate interference criteria for space-to-Earth data transmission systems operating in the Earth exploration-satellite and meteorological-satellite services using satellites in low-Earth orbit

 Recommendation ITU-R SA.1027: Sharing criteria for space-to-Earth data transmission systems in the Earth exploration-satellite and meteorological-satellite services using satellites in low-Earth orbit

+Recommendation ITU-R SA.514: Interference criteria for command and data transmission systems operating in the Earth exploration-satellite and meteorological-satellite services

 Additional information / characteristics

+Table 6-1 provides the key technical characteristics of one representative system operating in the 7 750 – 7 900 MHz band.
+These characteristics are captured in Recommendation ITU-R SA.2488.
+The characteristics in Table 6-2 are for a follow-on to this system and are intended to be incorporated into Recommendation ITU-R SA.2488 in an upcoming revision.

+Table 6-1.
+JPSS-1, Space-to-Earth Link, High-rate Data, METSAT